 NOTE: The MEMS Flash (worn with only the last highest awarded MEMS badge) is worn on class "A" uniform, only on the left side of the Class "A" uniform, on the left pocket flap.
-The MEMS Flash is not worn on the Class "B" uniform.
+The MEMS Flash is not worn on the Class "B" uniform and not authorized on your OCP.